 A copy of the priority document need not be filed, but the NIPO may request it at a later stage.

-A Power of Attorney is only required when making changes to the application in Norway.
+A Power of Attorney is only required when making changes to the application.

-The NIPO uses the Locarno Classification system to classify the application and the EUIPO uses the Euro-Locarno to classify applications.
+The NIPO uses the Locarno Classification system to classify the application.

 When you file a design application with the Norwegian Intellectual Property Office (NIPO), the NIPO will only perform a formalities examination.
 Therefore, it is recommended to either perform a search prior to filing, or request voluntary examination when filing, as part of a due diligence investigation.
 This way, you can avoid infringing the rights of others.